Rajasthan Tour Packages

 Other professional groups of performers include the Bhands (actors), Jogis or Saperas (snake charms who play the murli double clarinet), and Nats (acrobats who play the dhol and thali, a metal dish used as an idiophone).
 Another group were the professional female courtesan dancers and singers, known as kalavant or tawaif, who use to perform at the courts or for landowning patrons.

-Epic performance: Kathputli or puppet shows are performed at night by couples of the itinerant Bhat community, who are also genealogists.
+Kathputli or puppet shows are performed at night by couples of the itinerant Bhat community, who are also genealogists.
 The woman plays the dholak, and sings the ballad to which the man makes the puppets act and dance.
 A discussion goes on between the two, serving as a running commentary on the show.
 The puppet plays are based on popular legends.
-Rajasthan Cultural Tour Packages…

 Pabuji ki par is very popular with those who worship Pabuji, a 14th-century hero.
 Believers in Pabuji invite his bhopas (epic singers and priests) to their homes in times of sickness and misfortune to sing this ballad at all-night vigils.
-Pabuji's pad (ballad) is sung before an open scroll, about 10 metres (30 feet) long and 2.5 metres (8 feet) high, depicting his life.
+Pabuji's pad (ballad) is sung before an open scroll, about 10 meters (30 feet) long and 2.5 metres (8 feet) high, depicting his life.
 The bhopa sings and plays the ravanhatta (a bowed lute), while his wife sings and dances, holding an oil lamp to illuminate Pabuji's images on the scroll at appropriate points in the narrative.
-Rajasthan Cultural Tour Packages…

-Devotional music: As elsewhere in India, the Hindus of Rajasthan gather in temples to sing collective devotional songs known as bhajan.
+As elsewhere in India, the Hindus of Rajasthan gather in temples to sing collective devotional songs known as bhajan.
 Attached to the Krishna temple in Nathdwara is a group of professional musicians who perform devotional songs known as pad and kirtan at all rituals.
 They are accompanied by pakhavaj (barrel drum), sarangi and jhanj (cymbals).
-Rajasthan Cultural Tour Packages…

 The composite ger-ghumar dance of the Bhils is also performed at Holi and during spring.
 To start, the men dance in the outer circle, and the women dance in an inner one.
 All the dancers sing and strike sticks with attached pellet bells together, to the rhythm of a drum beat.
 The men and women change circles with every change of rhythm.